 Read and reread your email.
 Proofreading cannot be over-emphasized.
 A typographical and grammatical error-free email will likely impress your potential employer.
 It shows your attention to details and a sense of seriousness.

-See Guidelines on How to Apply for Jobs via Email for sample on email cover letter.
+See Guidelines on How to Apply for Jobs via Email for samples on email cover letter.